IraGR/th-docs-1/deployment/sklearn.md

 ### 2. Setup Deployment Keys

 To deploy any model to your Teachable, you'll need a Deployment Key.
 Deployment keys can be restricted for a particular environment and for a specific period of time.
 Such constraints might ensure the better security of your awesome project.
-It's quite a useful feature for the times when only a few members of your team are responsible for deployments in production and need to have permission or you when have some colleague working on the project only for a month.
+It's quite a useful feature for the times when only a few members of your team are responsible for deployments in production and need having permission or you when have some colleague working on the project only for a month.

 You can create New Deployment Key from Settings -> Deploy Keys -> Add Key, where you'll need to supply a Key Name and Environment for which this key will be valid.
 Best practices suggest the name for each key to be descriptive, some good examples include: `production`, `staging`, `backend-team`, `ds-team`, `john-dev`, `jane-staging` etc.

 {{button: { to: "/{{handler}}/{{teachable}}/settings/deploy-keys/new", type: "primary", size: "medium", title: "Create a new Deploy Key" } }}

+<a id="how-to-deploy-examples"></a>
-### <a id="how-to-deploy-examples"></a> 3.
-Deploy a Model
+### 3. Deploy a Model

 Check the following quick example on how to easily deploy your model.